blackjack94/mathpedia/README.md

 ## The Lessons

-I believe this failure is due to 4 reasons:
+This failure is due to 4 reasons:

 1. Pivoting based on outsiders' opinions.
-Up to know, I don't know whethere the decision to pivot was right or not.
+Up to now, I don't know whether pivoting was right or not.
 2. Too long doubting kills my motivation.
 3. Loosing commitment by not seeing results.
 4. Losing morale by working alone.

-The lessons I learnt:
+The lessons:

 1. The only base for pivoting decision is: **Your customer's opinions**.
 2. Motivation is **purpose-driven**.
 If you aim at code's sake, you'll soon get bored.